Status

 Not all projects are eligible for the program, including:

-• Applications to subdivide land (except where combined with a planning scheme amendment under section 96A of the Planning and Environment Act 1987)
+• The project includes a development component and is combined with a planning scheme amendment under section 96A of the Planning and Environment Act 1987), or

-• Applications or consents for a use or development to which any of the following clauses apply: 52.03 (Level Crossing Removal Project), 52.20 (Victoria’s Big Housing Build), 52.30 (State Projects), 52.31 (Local Government Projects), 52.35 (Major Road Projects), 52.36 (Rail Projects), 53.19 (Non-Government Schools), 53.20 (Housing by or on behalf of Homes Victoria), 53.21 (State Transport Projects).
+• Applications or consents for a use or development to which any of the following clauses apply: Clause 52.03 (Level Crossing Removal Project), Clause 52.20 (Victoria’s Big Housing Build), 52.30 (State Projects), Clause 52.31 (Local Government Projects), Clause 52.35 (Major Road Projects), Clause 52.36 (Rail Projects), Clause 53.19 (Non-Government Schools), Clause 53.20 (Housing by or on behalf of Homes Victoria), and Clause 53.21 (State Transport Projects).

 • Where the Minister for Planning has authorised or directed the Victorian Planning Authority to prepare or implement a plan for an identified precinct

-• Proposals to subdivide green wedge land into more lots or into smaller lots than allowed for by the relevant planning scheme
+• Proposals to subdivide green wedge land into more lots or into smaller lots than allowed for by the relevant planning scheme.

-• Proposals for land in an Urban Growth Zone where a Precinct Structure Plan has not been prepared
+• Proposals for land in an Urban Growth Zone where a Precinct Structure Plan has not been prepared.

 Governance